 Taking the attorney's oath is not just a ritual.
 It is required for admission to practice law in California pursuant to California Business and Professions Code section 6067.

 You may take the oath at an in-person or virtual group swearing-in ceremony organized by your law school, local bar association, or through another group.
 The State Bar’s Office of Admissions no longer hosts admission ceremonies.

-If you are unable to attend such a ceremony, you may need to arrange to take the oath one-on-one with an authorized official (see instructions below).
+If you are unable to attend an in-person ceremony, you may need to arrange to take the oath one-on-one with an authorized official (see instructions below).

-Important note: California notaries public cannot administer the attorney's oath virtually, they can only administer the oath in person.
+Important note: California notaries public cannot administer the attorney's oath virtually; they can only administer the oath in person.

 Questions?
 Submit an inquiry in your Applicant Portal.